 Actelion plans to submit macitentan to regulators by the fourth quarter, the company said.

-Bayer AG (BAYN) or Amgen Inc. (AMGN) may be interested in buying Actelion, Peter Welford, an analyst at Jefferies International Ltd. in London, said by phone today.
+Bayer AG (BAYN) or Amgen Inc. (AMGN:US) may be interested in buying Actelion, Peter Welford, an analyst at Jefferies International Ltd. in London, said by phone today.
 Spokesmen for Bayer and Actelion, and a spokeswoman for Amgen, declined to comment.
 Bayer has its own experimental pulmonary hypertension drug, riociguat, which is in late-stage trials.
 Phase-three data on the drug is due by the second half of this year, the company said.

 The results bolster Actelion’s Chief Executive Officer Jean-Paul Clozel, who said last year that macitentan’s prospects justified keeping the company independent.
 He fought off an attempt by a hedge fund to oust board members and force the company to consider a sale.
 The board would have had to consider “all options” if macitentan failed, Clozel said Jan.
 10.